aayahda/Ponderverse/README.md

 In those moments of reflection, I longed for connection.
 I yearned to share my thoughts, to engage in conversations about the books that had touched my soul.
 And so, with a heart full of passion and a mind brimming with ideas, I embarked on a new adventure: I created Ponderverse.

+I also wish to read more books so thought to create something out of it .